natoriamilligan/AWS-Certified-Solutions-Architect-Associate-Notes/EC2.md

   - allows you instances to persist data, even after their termination.
 You can make another instance and add the volume and get back the data
   - They can only be mounted to one instance at a time (sometimes have a multi attach feature?)
   - bound to a specific AZ (or you have to snapshot it first)
+    #### Snapshots
+    - a snapshot is a backup of your EBS volume
+    - you can copy snapshots accross AZs or region
+    - its recommend to detach a volume before making a snapshot
+    - you can also archive a snapshot in the archive tier which is 75% cheaper (24 to 72 hours)
+    - You can also recycle bin your snapshot (1day to 1 year)
+    - Fast Snapshot Restore (FSR) : force full initialization of snapshot to have no latency on the first use
+    **********
+    **How to create and Restore a snapshot?**
+    - go to snapshots and create a snapshot of the Volume that you want or go to volumes and create snapsot from there.
+    - then create a retention in the recycle bin for EBS snapshots
+    - Then once you delete snapshots, you can recover then from the resources section of the recycle bin
   - They are like a network USB stick
   - it uses the network to communicate to the instance so their might be latency
   - it can detach from an instance quickly